virtualforce/TI-Sensor-Tag-with-Raspberry-Pi/README.md

 A list of bluetooth devices should come, find out the device with name "CC2650 Sensor Tag", something like this:

       C4:BE:95:A3:09 CC2650 Sensor Tag
-## Note
-If you didn't find any device in the list which matches the above format, kindly press any button on the Ti Sensor Tag, there should be a green blinking which means Tag is ready to connect but if there no light is blinking then it means it already connected or paired to some other system.
-First then figure out Tag's paired system and disconnect it from it, then it will be availabe.
-If this didn't work then try rebot the Ti Sensor Tag or restart the Raspbery Pi.

 #3.
 Pair Raspberry Pi with TI sensor Tag